AirdroperUA/AirOS-docs/content/development/extensions/index.md

 - `"avoid_iframes"` (optional)
    - Boolean (`true`/`false`) specifying whether to avoid embedding the extension interface in an iframe.
 - `"new_page"` (optional)
-   - Boolean (`true`/`false`) specifying whether to open the extension in a new page instead of in a BlueOS frame
+   - Boolean (`true`/`false`) specifying whether to open the extension in a new page instead of in a AirOS frame

 As an example:
 ```json